 New features in Version 5.0 

 - Better Filtering: If you're looking for submitted triggers from a particular Trigger Box or Date Range you can specify those parameters here.
 You can also choose has many triggers per page to display.

 - Export CSV: If you need to do some analysis in a spreadsheet program or export email address into your mailing list service, simply get the triggers you want to export on your screen (using the filtering options described above) check all the boxes (or just check the box in the row header which selects all the items on our screen) and click the Export as .CSV button.
 You can then import that CSV into most data driven applications.

 - Delete: If there are triggers you want to clean up your data, select the items you want to remove and click the Delete button.

-WP Triggers now includes the ability to Export Settings, Import Settings and Duplicate Trigger Boxes.
+WP Triggers includes the ability to Export Settings, Import Settings and Duplicate Trigger Boxes.
 This is useful to keep a local copy of your Trigger Box settings or to share your unique Trigger Boxes with the world (the Triggers that visitors have submitted are NOT included in these export files).

-Export Settings: This will download all your Trigger Box settings (the submitted Triggers are NOT included) as an .XML file.
+Export Settings: This will download the Trigger Box settings as an XML file.